 Giving life to its vibrant storytelling are the main and supporting characters who move with such distinct eloquence.
 Owning their roles, regardless if their scenes are not frequent, viewers remember each one of them.
 Thus, confirming the efficient blending of portrayals to its narrative.

 Left with a promise that she will be back, Wook aspired to find the truth about his mother’s disappearance.
 His ardent hope gave him a chance to do so and learned in the end how his mom protected him with her life so he can live.

 The setting of Missing: The Other Side nudges us on how we won’t be given a chance to go to a dead people’s village in case we lose our loved ones because of death.
 It’s amazing if we can have that, but we won’t.
 So, we should strive to create more happy memories with them.
 Because life can be cruelly fleeting.

 Pansuk’s Dream of Finding His Daughter

-When the villain who caused Pan-suk’s daughter Hyun-ji to die almost an hour before the series ends, I literally prayed right there and then for him to be sent to Duon village and get a serious beating. *chuckles
+When the villain who caused Pan-suk’s daughter Hyun-ji to die almost an hour before the series ends, we literally prayed right there and then for him to be sent to Duon village and get a serious beating.